 “And what shall I more say? for the time would fail me to tell of Gedeon, and of Barak, and of Samson, and of Jephthae; of David also, and Samuel, and of the prophets: Who through faith subdued kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions.
 Quenched the violence of fire, escaped the edge of the sword, out of weaknes were made strong, waxed valiant in fight, turned to flight the armies of the aliens.”
 (Hebrews 11:32-34)

 Prophets, Priests and Kings

-As the last judge / ruler, Samuel opens a new era in Israel’s history, transitioning Israel into a king-dom.
+As the last ruling judge, Samuel opens a new era in Israel’s history, transitioning Israel into a king-dom.
 Any time of transition is chaotic, stressful, uncertain.
 For believers, the word of the LORD is all the more precious during these times.
 The account of Samuel’s rule labeled I and II Samuel are worth much more than the children’s Sunday School stories for which they are usually consigned.

-“And Samuel grew, and the LORD was with him, and did let none of his words fall to the ground.
+“And Samuel grew, and the LORD was with him, and did let none of his words fall to the ground [fail to come to pass].
 And all Israel from Dan [northern border] even to Beersheba [southern border] knew that Samuel was established to be a prophet of the LORD…And the LORD…revealed himself to Samuel in Shiloh by the word of the LORD.”
 (I Samuel 3:19-21)

 During Samuel’s rule, the primary enemy was the dreadnaught Philistines, in not just one, but battle after battle after battle.